WestonHanners/westonhanners.github.io/pages/accessibility.md

 ---
-title: a11y
+title: Application Inclusivity Checklist
-layout: page
+layout: info
 permalink: a11y
-tags: [banner]
+tags:
 ---

 **Note that this is more of a reminder of things to check.
 Good accessibility is much more than just filling out a checklist.**